servalproject/serval_chat/README.md

 - Navigating around the application is clunky.
 There are far too many functions hiding behind menu items.
   Instead we should implement a navigation drawer, and make this the primary means of switching between screens and identities.

+- If we fail to create or open the Rhizome store, no meaningful error is displayed to the user.